 Well behaved dogs are welcome and should be under the control of their owners at all times.
 We also provide water bowls (and water!).

 Free tap water is available at the bars.
 Other soft drinks may be purchased from the foreign beer bar of from food vendors.

-You are welcome to bring in to the festival you own food and soft drinks.
+You are welcome to bring into the festival you own food and soft drinks.

 We attempt to provide sufficient seating but there will never be enough for everybody.
-If dry you may wish to sit on the grass, otherwise feel free to bring a blanket. (note this year after the extended dry period the grass is quite dusty – we advise you bring a blanked if sitting on the grass).
+If dry you may wish to sit on the grass, otherwise feel free to bring a blanket. (note this year after the extended dry period the grass is quite dusty – we advise you bring a blanket if sitting on the grass).

 Please do offer seats to those less able to stand and please do not reserve seats for those who have not arrived.

 VIP tickets are also available which include reserved tables and chairs.